 I recently sat down with David James Stewart, a digital marketing channel expert, to discuss the ways a brand can create and activate audiences to onboard and relevantly message people in an addressable channel to make its advertising and media investments – large or small – more impactful in today’s disrupted environment.

-Listen to the audio version above or watch the video version here:
+Listen to the audio version below or watch the video version here: